Rother Link: Proposals

 The Rother Link was first suggested in early 1995, when the Chesterfield Canal Society submitted their proposal to the National Rivers Authority for the conversion to navigable status of the 6 mi section of the River Rother from Killamarsh to Rotherham.
-The link has been adopted as an official goal by the Chesterfield Canal Partnership, a group of Councils at District and County level, working together with British Waterways and the Chesterfield Canal Trust.
-The councils consist of Derbyshire County Council, Chesterfield Borough Council, N E Derbyshire District Council, Rotherham Metropolitan Borough Council, Bassettlaw District Council and Nottinghamshire County Council.
+The link has been adopted as an official goal by the Chesterfield Canal Partnership, a group of councils at district and county level, working together with British Waterways and the Chesterfield Canal Trust.
+The councils consist of Derbyshire County Council, Chesterfield Borough Council, North East Derbyshire District Council, Rotherham Metropolitan Borough Council, Bassettlaw District Council and Nottinghamshire County Council.

 While the connection between the Chesterfield Canal and the River Rother would have been difficult to achieve when the canal followed its original route, the need to create a diversion around housing development in Killamarsh, which has destroyed the former course, makes it much simpler.
 The current plans for the Chesterfield Canal reinstatement envisage the canal turning to the north and dropping down through five locks to reach Nethermoor Lake, one of four lakes that are part of the Rother Valley Country Park.
 From the far end of the lake, another six locks would return the level to the existing channel near Norwood.
 There is a relatively easy route from the lake to the Rother, which would probably require a flood lock for protection.

 The route diagram shows existing roads and railways which cross the River Rother between the Rother Valley Country Park and Rotherham.
 As there is a drop of around 46 ft between these two points, several locks would be required, and the waterway would consist of a number of river sections with cuts to accommodate the locks.
 In 2016 it was suggested that around six locks would be required, and that they would be broad locks, at 14 ft by 72 ft.
 Much of the route is already canalised, with the banks protected by concrete and steel piling.
 If the project goes ahead, old washlands and waterlogged wooded carrs would be reinstated, features that were lost when the present flood control measures were installed.

 The route of the river is quite easy to follow, as the Trans Pennine Trail runs along the river bank from Rotherham to the A631 bridge, and then follows the valley to Rother Valley Country Park, on its way to Chesterfield.
 The Trans Pennine Trail is a long-distance footpath, connecting Liverpool, Leeds, Hull and Chesterfield, and is suitable for walking and cycling, with some sections suitable for horse riding.